 I need an overview of the flows going across my network to assist with troubleshooting and capacity.

-I need to report on performance of my trading system to my customers.
+I need to maintain Service Level Agreements within my trading system for my customers.

 I need to exactly reproduce a period of sub-par performance in my trading system to try some possible solutions.